JeromeVigne/InfraAsCode-introduction/03_CICD_with_ARM_and_AzDevOps/README.md

 Hit Save and run!

-**AWESOME YOU JUST RAN A BUILD PIPELINE** Now every time you push a change to your master branch it will trigger the build pipeline and publish the latest artifact.
+**AWESOME YOU JUST RAN A BUILD PIPELINE!** Now every time you push a change to your master branch it will trigger the build pipeline and publish the latest artifact.

 #### 2. The release pipeline